MidnightsFX/ValhallaEternal/ValhallEternal/README.md

 - Bounty of the lands | Increases yield from harvests (chance?)
 - Seeds of the Gods | Grow crops in any environment (starts with weaker crops, gains 1 per level)
 - Feed the Heroes | Chance to produce bonus food items?
-- Prosperity | Fishing is less stamina consuming?
+- Prosperity | Fishing has a chance to produce bonus items?
+Fishing costs less stamina?

 ## Vör | Blackforest
 Goddess of Curiosity, Wisdom & Certainty